 • enrich and add new perspectives to the school’s existing arts curriculum

-More than 75,000 South Australian students in junior primary, primary, secondary and area schools have participated in Artists in Schools.
+More than 75,000 South Australian students have participated in Artists in Schools.

 Jon Halpin, Senior Manager – Arts Programs